-The Roman numerals used to number the section headings If you do use them, do not number ACKNOWLEDGMENT and REFERENCES, and begin Subheadings with letters.
-Use two spaces after periods (full stops). complex modifiers: "zero-field-cooled Hyphenate magnetization."
+The Roman numerals used to number the section headings are optional.
+If you do use them, number INTRODUCTION, but not ACKNOWLEDGMENT and REFERENCES, and begin Subheadings with letters.
+Use two spaces after periods (full stops).
+Hyphenate complex modifiers: "zero-field-cooled magnetization."
 Avoid dangling participles, such as, "Using (1), the potential was calculated."
 Write instead, "The potential was calculated using (1)," or "Using (1), we calculated the potential."

 Use a zero before decimal points: "0.25," not ".25."
 Use "cm3," not "cc."
-Do not mix complete spellings and abbreviations of units: "Wb/m2" or "webers per square meter," not "webers/m2."
+Do not mix complete spellings and abbreviations of units: "Wb2/m2" or "webers per square meter," not "webers/m2."
 Spell units when they appear in text: "...a few henries," not "...a few H." If your native language is not English, try to get a native English-speaking colleague to proofread your paper.
-Do not add page numbers.
+Do not add any kind of pagination anywhere in the paper.